Portable Fire Extinguishers

 The fire extinguisher for a Class C fire should be based on the amount of the Class A or Class B component.

-For extinguisher use on a Class D fire, the relative effectiveness is detailed on
+For extinguisher use on a Class D fire, the relative effectiveness is detailed on the extinguisher nameplate for the specific combustible metal fire for which it is recommended.

 Fire Extinguisher Ratings